What is a Company Voluntary Arrangement?

 Face to face meeting with an Insolvency Practitioner

 In circumstances where a CVA is proposed, it is generally beneficial for the parties involved to arrange a face to face meeting with an Insolvency Practitioner, such as Parker Andrews.
-This will enable you discuss the matter in further depth and ask any questions you may have, including likely contributions required from the Company, timescales and the possible impact on the business, both pre and post-approval of a proposal.
+This will enable you to discuss the matter in further depth and ask any questions you may have, including likely contributions required from the Company, timescales and the possible impact on the business, both pre and post-approval of a proposal.

 Drafting of proposal & convening a meeting of creditors